aldew5/Competitive-Programming/README.md

 # Competitve-Programming
-Solutions and explanations to competitive programming problems.
+Solutions and explanations to competitive programming problems in Python and Java

+Sites inlcude:
+- HackerRank
+- CodeChef
+- HackerEarth